barnacl437/blog/posts/article/youtube-memhoarder.md

 ---
-title: ;
+title: YouTube is a memory hoarder for me right now...
+date: 2025-09-20
 tag: blog, tech, memory hoarder, memory leak, memleak (perhaps?)
 ---
-# YouTube is a memory hoarder for me right now...

-### Note: this is a public draft post.
-Contents written in this post should not be considered final words.

 This has been a real issue on my side for several months.
 Perhaps much longer than that but I only started complaining about it in a recent time.